pipe2442/Using-Bootstrap-/README.md

 ![screenshot](https://github.com/pipe2442/Using-Bootstrap-/blob/develop/assets/images/bootsrapScreen.png?raw=true)

-This web page is developed by HTML5 and CSS with bootstrap framework.
+This project was built with HTML5 and CSS using bootstrap framework.

 ## Built With